• Skip to primary navigation

 The small and fast-flowing River Griese enjoys a run of trout up to 1½ pounds, along with salmon parr, fry, and the occasional fully-grown fish.
 It is rated between 8 and 9 on the Inland Fisheries 1 to 10 scale for number of fish, quality of fish, and water quality.

-With annual membership of just €20 per adult and €5 per child, we invite you to come fish with us, and enjoy all this wonderful river has to offer.
+With annual membership of just €30 per adult and €7.50 per child or family membership at €40, we invite you to come fish with us, and enjoy all this wonderful river has to offer.

 Become a Member Today!